andrejkralj/meteor-appCacheSafariBug/README.md

-#1470 Appcache Safari reload bug & #1488 Appcache enabled apps download each static resource in the public folder twice
+## #1470 Appcache Safari reload bug
+Safari on all versions has a problem loading resources which are references with a hash in the filename. tested on Safari 5, 6 on os x & Mobile Safari on ios 5, 6, 7

+## #1488 Appcache downloads static files twice

 The current appcache implementation downloads each resource in public folder twice.
 This is by design to enable users to change a static resource, but leaving the same name in place.
 It's implemented by hashing the file and appending the hash to the filename which is linked in the app.manifest file.